SFU-Archives/atom-guidelines-processing-resources/README.md

  SFU Archives and SFU Special Collections are separate institutions.
 As joint users of a shared resource, we try to align our practices to ensure consistency throughout SFU AtoM.
 But practices may sometimes diverge, and some documentation may pertain more to one unit than the other.

- This site is a work-in-progress and some pages / links may not yet be completed.
+ This site is a work-in-progress and a number of pages / links are still in preparation.

 ### AtoM data entry guidelines
 - [Archival descriptions](archival-description/overview.md)